-Wikileaks Vault 7: CIA Has Capability To Misdirect Hack Attributions To Russia
+WikiLeaks Vault 7: CIA Has Capability To Misdirect Hack Attributions To Russia

 — Edward Snowden (@Snowden) March 7, 2017

 With authenticity likely not in question, the conversation is now revolving around what the data means to the American public.
-Some of the startling details in the CIA hacking and surveillance arsenal included programs that would allow the CIA to gain access to Samsung Smart TVs to use the television as a bugging device, giving the CIA the capability to listen in to conversations happening the room.
-The documents also showcased the ability of the CIA to hack into vehicles systems and potentially control vehicles which would, according to the Express, “permit the CIA to engage in nearly undetectable assassinations.”
+Some of the startling details in the CIA hacking and surveillance arsenal included programs that would allow the CIA to gain access to Samsung Smart TVs to use the television as a bugging device, giving the CIA the capability to listen in to conversations happening in the room.
+The documents also showcased the ability of the CIA to hack into vehicles’ systems and potentially control vehicles which would, according to the Express, “permit the CIA to engage in nearly undetectable assassinations.”

 Despite the obvious surveillance concerns, others pointed out a program from the CIA’s Remote Devices Branch’s UMBRAGE group that focused on collecting and maintaining a catalog of attack techniques used by other parties such as the Russian Federation.
 This catalog would allow the CIA to increase the number of the cyber attacks while misdirecting attribution on another group, such as Russia, by copying the notable “fingerprints” of the hackers.